40 9 As A Fraction

 • The next digit is in the thousandths place (1/1000), and so on.

 Understanding this place value system allows you to directly translate the decimal portion into its fractional equivalent.
-In 40.9, the '9' is in the tenths place, directly leading us to the fraction 9/10.
+Practically speaking, in 40.
+9, the '9' is in the tenths place, directly leading us to the fraction 9/10.

 Converting Other Decimal Numbers to Fractions: A General Approach